 Since 2010, the Human Resources and Compensation Committee has retained the services of Gallagher as compensation consultants to provide market data and advice as required on executive compensation, director compensation and technical analysis of the market data with respect to the Company's compensation plans and practices.
-During fiscal 2023, Gallagher assisted management in the drafting of AGF's fiscal 2022 executive compensation disclosures and updated related market assessments of AGF's executive compensation for consideration by the Committee.
+During fiscal 2024, Gallagher assisted management in the drafting of AGF's fiscal 2023 executive compensation disclosures and updated related market assessments of AGF's executive and Board of Directors' compensation for consideration by the Committee.
 Gallagher also assisted management in matters not related to executive compensation, such as position evaluations, internal pay analysis, and provided insights on market practices to inform management decisions.